Samuel Halkett: Works

 On being appointed librarian to the Faculty of Advocates he found the library without an alphabetical catalogue.
 He began a slip-catalogue, which formed the basis of the Catalogue of the Printed Books in the Library of the Faculty of Advocates, Edinburgh, 1863–79, 7 vols.
 The printing was begun in 1860, and was completed on a scale somewhat less extensive than at first planned.
 A report by Halkett on the state of the library in 1868 was appended to a memorandum signed by John Hill Burton on a proposed enlargement of the scope of the library (Edinburgh, 1868).

 In 1856 Halkett wrote to Notes and Queries (2nd ser. i.
 129) that he had been collecting materials for a dictionary of anonymous English works; on his death his materials were handed over to the Rev. John Laing, librarian of the New College, Edinburgh, who continued the work until his death in 1880.
 The book finally appeared, with additions, edited by Catherine Laing, as A Dictionary of the Anonymous and Pseudonymous Literature of Great Britain (Edinburgh, 1882–8, 4 vols.).
 Halkett also contributed some articles to Chambers's Cyclopædia.

-Family

-He was married to Caroline Sophia Roland (d.
-1883).